luke0han/midnight-catch/README.md

 - Facebook and Twitter links are to accounts that do not exist.

 ### Bugs
-- Getting an overlay on the gallery section to act as a link.
+- Getting the pictures and text to stack properly on mobile view.
+I ended up displaying images and text on mobile and not desktop and re-sizing them.

 ## Deployment
 - GitHub